 If signal pins (TR, EN, FT) are not used, they can be left floating, and DCM will work in the nominal output condition.

-When common-mode noise in the input side is not a concern, TR and EN can be driven and FT received using a single Kelvin connection to the shared -IN as a reference.
+When common-mode noise in the input side is not a concern, TR and EN can be driven and FT received using -IN as a reference.